Sunday, October 24, 2010

 Before pics...

+Once it was laid out in CAD the doors, drawers, hardware, and laminate sheet could be ordered.
 The doors for this are thermo-foil laminated on MDF.
 These doors can be ordered in many different styles and colors and in this case it was white and there was a corresponding white laminate that matched.
 The drawers are custom maple dovetail drawers with vertical dividers in the large drawers and full extension slides so the drawers can be pulled out all the way.
 The two small drawer fronts under the sink are tip-out trays.

 After pics....